tjlauer/MavPASS_CIS122_20210928/README.md

 <hr>

-As always, if you have any question please send me an email at thomas.lauer@mnsu.edu.
+As always, if you have any questions please send me an email at thomas.lauer@mnsu.edu.

 Best of luck on the quiz, and I will see you on Thursday for some more logic problems!